henholm/intnet/tankar.md

-Add courses

-Assistants can have privileges over one or several courses
+Assistants can have privileges over one or several courses.
+This allows them to (1) offer time slots for that course
+  (2) remove their time slots for that course

-Student can attend one or more courses
+Students can attend one or more courses.
+This grants them the privilege to (1) see time slots for that course
+  (2) book time slots for that course

 Add an admin role
+  (1) admins can add new courses (provided no course with that name exists) (2) remove courses (this automatically removes time slots for that course) (3) grant assistant privileges

-Admins can grant or revoke assistant privileges to students
+  (4) revoke assistant privileges (this has to also remove that assistant's time

-Admins can create and remove courses
+      slot for the course where the privilege is revoked)

 Users
-- userId, name, isAdmin, isAssistant,
+- userId, name, password, isAdmin, isAssistant, isLoggedIn, sessionId, sessionExpires, lastIpAddress
-(if the project were bigger, it would be widely better to have separate Admin(s) and Assistant(s) tables instead of a simple boolean attribute)

 Courses
 - courseId, name, assistantId, adminId

+AssistsCourse
+- assistantId, courseId

+AttendsCourse
+- studentId, courseId

+TimeSlots
+- timeSlotId, assistantId (foreignKey), isReserved, isBooked, bookedBy, time